runezor/Flute/README.md

 and run are identical.
 This README is identical--please substitute "Piccolo" or "Flute" or "Basoon" below wherever you see <CPU>.

+### About the CHERI modifications

+This repository contains the CHERI-modified versions of the Flute processor.
+All builds must have xCHERI following the usual architecture string.
+In addition, the processor currently only supports 64-bits with the CHERI modifications.

+More information about the extensions can be found [here](cheri-cpu.org).

 ### About the source codes (in BSV and Verilog)